ttalikka/ttalikka.github.io/index.md

 ## Who?

 👋🏻 Hi, my name is Topi.
+Nice to meet you!

 ## What?

 🏠 Living in Helsinki, Finland

-👨🏻‍💻 Working at [Fraktal Oy](https://www.fraktal.fi) as a Cloud Security Developer
+👨🏻‍💻 Working at [Fraktal Oy](https://www.fraktal.fi) as a Cloud Security Developer.
+Be in touch if you need anything cyber security related!

 💡 Professionally interested in software development, information security, IoT and tech in general

-🌱 Politics, privacy, environment, greentech, (e-)sports and electronics are among my non-work-related interests
+🌱 Politics, privacy, environment, greentech, (e-)sports, electronics and aviation are among my non-work-related interests

 ## Where?